How to Design and Build the Best Bar

 Figure 1.
 Architectural drawing depicting the use of section views in bar design

-SUPERIOR BAR DESIGN BEGINS WITH ARCHITECTURAL STANDARDS
+SUPERIOR DESIGN BEGINS WITH ARCHITECTURAL STANDARDS

+Designing and building the best bar begins with standards.
 According to architectural standards, the height of the finished bar shall be between 42” – 45”, as shown in Figure 2, below.
 My personal preference is for a finished height of 43”, which I personally use every day.
 Let’s review the sketch (available for download below):

 • The bar base (“bar die”) consists of wood studs or metal studs and track.